Ramen Noodle Stir Fry

 - When the pot of water has come to a boil, cook the ramen noodles for 1 minute less than the package directions (mine said to cook for 3 minutes, so I did 2).

-- While the ramen cooks, add the scallions to the pan and cook for 30 seconds, stirring frequently.
+- While the ramen cooks, add the scallions to the pan, turn down to medium high heat, and cook for 30 seconds, stirring frequently.

 - Add the broccoli and mushrooms, and stir fry for 2-3 minutes until crisp tender.